Fragil1ty/Fragil1ty/README.md

 ## Fragility's tweaks, settings & more.

 So this guide overs "advanced" PC optimisation settings that 'should' be commonly known.
 This guide aims to cover everything that you would get out of a normal optimisation appointment so that a.)
 It's going to save you time and money and b.)
-You're going to educate yourself whilst doing so.
+You're educating yourself to hopefully further pass on this knowledge.
+If everyone knows this stuff (which can be learnt in a 1-2 week period) then you don't have to trust someone else to do it for you.

 ## Links